indieSoftware/NavigationStack/README.md

 ### Transition Animations

-The convenience navigation methods all rely on the `showView(_ name:, animation:, alternativeView:)` and `hideView(_ name:, animation:)` methods which take an animation as argument.
+The convenience navigation methods all rely on the `showView(_ identifier:, animation:, alternativeView:)` and `hideView(_ identifier:, animation:)` methods which take an animation as argument.
 The convenience methods use pre-defined navigation animations (e.g. `NavigationAnimation`'s `push`, `pop`, `present` and `dismiss`).
 However, you can also create your own transition animations by providing different parameters for the animation curve and the transitions types.
 Then you can use the show and hide methods to create transitions with your own animations:

 ```